timdeschryver/eslint-plugin-ngrx/docs/rules/prefer-one-generic-in-create-for-feature-selector.md

 `createFeatureSelector` is typically used with `forFeature`, which should not be aware about the shape of the Global Store.
 Most of the time, feature states are lazy-loaded.
 As such, they only need to know (and care) about their own shape.

+This doesn't affect the [composability of these selectors](https://timdeschryver.dev/blog/sharing-data-between-modules-is-peanuts) across features.
+You can still use multiple selectors from different feature states together.

+> Tip: If you're accessing a lazy loaded feature that isn't loaded yet, the state returned by `createFeatureSelector` is `undefined`.

 Examples of **incorrect** code for this rule:

 ```ts